 Bills Garden: Recycling and Sustainability Commitment

-Entrance of Bills Garden with recycling signage and volunteers Bills Garden is committed to an ambitious recycling and sustainability programme that supports local communities and reduces waste sent to landfill.
+A woman with light skin and brown hair, wearing a colorful plaid shirt and gardening gloves, is kneeling on the grass in a well-maintained backyard garden.
+She appears to be inspecting or tending to a purple flowering plant with delicate blooms.
+The garden features a lush, green lawn with a neatly edged flower bed in the background, filled with various plants and shrubs.
+A metal watering can rests nearby, and the scene is set under natural daylight, with outdoor furniture visible behind her, including a white cushioned chair and a wooden bench.
+The environment reflects a tidy, landscaped outdoor space typical of residential gardens in the UK, complete with a mix of flowering plants, lawn, and paved pathways, suggesting ongoing gardening maintenance and care by Bills Garden.
+Bills Garden is committed to an ambitious recycling and sustainability programme that supports local communities and reduces waste sent to landfill.
 Our vision for recycling and sustainability at Bills Garden combines practical on-the-ground activity with long-term planning.
 We work with borough-level partners to align our approach with local waste separation schemes, including separate collections for food waste, garden waste, glass and mixed dry recycling, so our efforts contribute to council targets and neighbourhood expectations.

 Our site-level strategy emphasises circularity: reduce, reuse and recycle in everything from plant pots and composting to event waste.
 We track material flows and report progress quarterly, using clear signage and education at the point of disposal to increase capture rates of recyclable materials.
 By embedding sustainable handling of organic and recyclable matter, Bills Garden aims to demonstrate how a community green space can be a leader in green recycling and environmental stewardship.